Mass media in Sri Lanka: Newspapers

 Important English language newspapers are the Sunday Leader Daily FT, Daily Mirror, the Daily News, Sunday Observer and The Island.
 Sinhalese newspapers are Dinamina, Lankadeepa, Lakbima, and Divaina.
 Tamil newspapers are Uthayan, Tamil Mirror Thinakaran, Thinakkural, Sudar Oli, Metro and Virakesari.

 Magazines and other periodicals

 Magazines such as LMD (magazine), Hi!!
 Magazine, Satyn (magazine), Siriththiran, and Athuru Mithuru.

 Broadcasting

 Radio

 Radio broadcasting in Sri Lanka dates back to 1923.
 Radio broadcasting, like other forms of media in the country, is generally divided along linguistic lines with state and private media operators providing services in Sinhala, Tamil, and English language.

+Radio stations in Sri Lanka are generally divided along linguistic lines, with major networks offering services in Sinhala, Tamil, and English.
+The landscape includes both state-owned stations, operated by the Sri Lanka Broadcasting Corporation (SLBC), and numerous private networks.